Thomas Bridges, 2nd Baron Bridges: Personal life

 The Conservative peer The Lord Bridges of Headley is his nephew.

 Honours

-In 1969, Bridges succeeded to the barony of Bridges upon the death of his father.
+Bridges succeeded to the Bridges barony upon the death of his father in 1969.
 In the 1975 New Year Honours, he was appointed to the Order of St Michael and St George as a Companion (CMG).
-In the 1983 New Year Honours, Bridges was promoted within the same Order as a Knight Commander (KCMG).
-In the 1988 New Year Honours, Bridges was promoted within the same Order as a Knight Grand Cross (GCMG).
+In the 1983 New Year Honours, Bridges was promoted within the same order as a Knight Commander (KCMG).
+In the 1988 New Year Honours, Bridges was promoted within the same order as a Knight Grand Cross (GCMG).